Emergence of SWASA

-Sex Workers and Allies South Asia (SWASA) is a collaborative effort between sex workers and supportive activists and organisations in India, Bangladesh, Nepal and Sri Lanka
+Sex Workers and Allies South Asia (SWASA) is a collaboration between sex workers and supportive activists and organisations in Bangladesh, India, Nepal and Sri Lanka

 Being Counted: A Brief History of Sex Work in South Asia